How MMI Can Get You MORE Workers' Comp Benefits!

 Rights and Options After Reaching MMI

-First and foremost, if you disagree with the MMI determination made by either your doctor or the insurance company’s doctor, you have the right to challenge it.
+As mentioned earlier, if you disagree with the MMI determination made by either your doctor or the insurance company’s doctor, you have the right to challenge it.
 This could involve getting a second opinion from another medical professional or providing additional evidence that supports your need for further treatment.
-It’s essential to communicate with your attorney during this time, as they can guide you through the process of disputing the MMI finding and help you build a strong case.

 Contact Us For Help With Your Workers' Compensation Case